AserAbdo/task_tech_assessment/README.md

     "message": "Validation failed",
     "errors": {
         "title": ["The title field is required."],
-        "status": ["The selected status is invalid."]
+        "email": ["The email has already been taken."]
     }
 }
 ```